rsms/uglify-es-lib/README.md

 # uglify-es

-UglifyES "harmony" variant packaged as a single zero-dependency file
+UglifyES "harmony" variant packaged as a single file

 See https://github.com/mishoo/UglifyJS2/tree/harmony for documentation